Federal court ruling raises questions about Vanderbilt’s ability to mandate COVID-19 policies for employees

 UPDATED: This story was updated on Dec.
 7, 2021, at 10 a.m.
 CST to include new information on Senate Bill 9014.

 Senate Bill 9014, signed into law by Tennessee Governor Bill Lee on Nov.
-12, prohibits schools from mandating vaccines, requiring proof of vaccination and mandating masks with certain exceptions.
-Vanderbilt was initially still permitted to issue these mandates as they were issued an exemption from this law by the Tennessee Comptroller of the Treasury, as abiding by the law would put them in non-compliance with EO 14042, thus risking their federal funding.
+12, prohibits schools from mandating COVID-19 vaccines, requiring proof of COVID-19 vaccination and mandating masks with certain exceptions.
+Vanderbilt was initially still permitted to issue these mandates as they were issued a law exemption by the Tennessee Comptroller of the Treasury.
+Abiding by the law would have put them in non-compliance with EO 14042, risking their federal funding.

 However, following the Nov.
-30 injunction, the Comptroller’s Office suspended Vanderbilt’s exemption from the law as following it would no longer mean violating EO 14042, raising questions surrounding their ability to continue mandating vaccines and masks.
-All 69 exceptions that the Comptroller originally issued were suspended because their federal funding is no longer at risk due to the court’s ruling.
+30 injunction, the Comptroller’s Office suspended Vanderbilt’s exemption from the law as following it would no longer violate EO 14042, raising questions surrounding the university’s ability to continue mandating vaccines and masks.
+All 69 exceptions that the Comptroller originally issued were suspended.

 Timeline of legal proceedings and policy changes